MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-setup.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Intercompany Partners**, and then choose the related link.
 2. Choose the **New** action.
 3. On the **Intercompany Partner** page, fill in the fields as necessary.

+> [!NOTE]
+> In [!INCLUDE[d365fin](includes/d365fin_md.md)] online, you cannot use file locations to transfer transactions to your partners because [!INCLUDE[d365fin](includes/d365fin_md.md)] does not have access to your local network.
+Therefore, if you choose **File Location** in the **Transfer Type** field, the **Folder Path** field is not available.
+Instead, the file will be downloaded to the Downloads folder on your computer.
+You then send the file to someone in the partner company, for example, by email.
+For a more direct process, we recommend that you choose **Email** instead.

 ## <a name="to-set-up-intercompany-vendors-and-intercompany-customers"></a>To set up intercompany vendors and intercompany customers
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Vendors**, and then choose the related link.